 Any inspection activities related to the special permit segments will be conducted within the boundaries of the previously disturbed pipeline ROW.
-FGT has received a categorical exclusion blanket clearance from the USFWS for minor pipeline construction and maintenance projects within FGT's existing ROW.
-The Florida USFWS field offices have determined in its categorical exclusion blanket clearances that work within FGT's existing ROW is unlikely to adversely impact Federally listed species and their habitats.
+FGT has received a categorical exclusion blanket clearance from the USFWS North Florida Ecological Services Field Office (for special permit segments located in Brevard, Lake, and Orange Counties, Florida) and South Florida Ecological Services Field Office (for special permit segments located in Osceola County) Ecological Field Offices.
+Activities to be undertaken within its existing, previously disturbed ROW are compliant with Section 7 of the Endangered Species Act (ESA).
+The USFWS field offices have determined in its categorical exclusion blanket clearances that work within FGT's existing ROW is unlikely to adversely impact federally listed species and their habitats.